buddy-compiler/buddy-mlir/README.md

 This repository have nix flake support.
 You can follow the [nix installation instruction](https://nixos.org/manual/nix/stable/installation/installation.html) and enable the [flake features](https://nixos.wiki/wiki/Flakes#Other_Distros.2C_without_Home-Manager) to have nix setup.

-- If you want to use the buddy-mlir bintools
+- If you want to use the buddy-mlir bintools:

 ```bash
 nix shell .#buddy-mlir
 buddy-opt --version
 ```

-- If you want to play with E2E
+- If you want to play with our tests and example, which required additional packages:

 ```bash
 nix develop